ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-6-2.md

-Chapter 5: Creating a Learning Plan: Techniques for Creating an Effective Learning Plan
+Techniques for Creating an Effective Learning Plan
 =======================================================================================

 A learning plan is a roadmap that outlines an individual's learning goals, strategies, and progress towards achieving those goals.
 It is an essential tool for lifelong learners as it provides a framework for effective learning and development.